-Note: This method for making a weighted blanket uses small, weighted, stuffing beads, recommended for children more than 3 years old.
+This method for making a DIY weighted blanket uses small stuffing beads that aren't recommended for children ages 3 and under.
 Even if you're making this for an adult, check the seams regularly to avoid any beads escaping.

 - Kitchen scale